-Total available free liquidity (cash and cash equivalents excluding restricted cash, plus available amounts under our financing arrangements) as of December 31, 2019 was \$94.1 million.
-We had \$59.1 million in cash and cash equivalents as of December 31, 2019, compared to \$27.9 million as of December 31, 2018.
-In addition, under our financing arrangements, we had \$35 million available as of December 31, 2019, \$70 million as of December 31, 2018 and none available as of December 31, 2017.
-As of December 31, 2019, we had utilized \$340 million under our Syndicated Facility (which includes utilization of the \$70 million facility for guarantees) and \$25 million under New Bridge Facility and had \$10 million and \$25 million available to borrow under our Syndicated Facility and New Bridge Facility, respectively.
+Our sources of liquidity consist of cash and cash equivalents excluding restricted cash, plus cash generated from operations and available amounts under our financing arrangements (if any).
+As of December 31, 2020 we had \$19.2 million in cash and cash equivalents compared to \$59.1 million as of December 31, 2019.
+In addition, as of December 31, 2020, we had \$10 million and \$20 million undrawn under our Syndicated Facility and New Bridge Facility, respectively and which is available only with the consent from all lenders.
+(December 31, 2019: \$35.0 million in total under our Syndicated Facility and our New Bridge Facility).